suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 The elements of the suit envelope are wrapped both to set the extents used by the parser and to simplify integrity checks by clearly defining the length of each element.

-The common block is re-parsed in order to find components identifiers from their indices, to find dependency prefixes and digests from their identifiers, and to find the common sequence.
-The common sequence is wrapped so that it matches other sequences, simplifying the code path.
+The common block is re-parsed in order to find components identifiers from their indices, to find dependency prefixes and digests from their identifiers, and to find the shared sequence.
+The shared sequence is wrapped so that it matches other sequences, simplifying the code path.

 A severed SUIT command sequence will appear in the envelope, so it must be wrapped as with all envelope elements.
 For consistency, command sequences are also wrapped in the manifest.
 This also allows the parser to discern the difference between a command sequence and a SUIT_Digest.